Michaeljgaunt/K-Means/README.md

-Navigate to the program directory and run the program using the following arguments:
+Navigate to the program directory and run the program using one of the following arguments:

 -c (centroid mode)